kcamacho1/ki-wellness/docs/setup/RECAPTCHA_SETUP.md

 3. Test on localhost first (should work without keys)
 4. Check browser console for frontend errors

 The new system provides the same level of protection as Turnstile but with better integration, more reliable verification, and comprehensive bot detection through multiple layers of security.
+The v2 checkbox provides a more user-friendly experience compared to v3's invisible verification.